urban233/PySSA/docs/pyssa-documentation/docs/help/proteins/protein_delete_scene.md

 -   __Description__

-     With this button you can delete a selected PyMOL scene of the current session.
+     With this button you can ...

+    - delete a selected PyMOL scene of the current session.

 </div>

 ## Getting Started
-TODO
+### Delete a PyMOL scene
+1. Select a protein from the tree.
+2. Click on :google_material-open_in_new_w200:, to load the pymol session of the selected protein.
+3. Click on a scene in the tree you want to delete.
+4. Click on :google_material-cancel_w200:, to delete the selected scene.

 ---